grynova-ccc/PHuN_Representations/README.md

 * Topological nets derived from CrystalNets.jl.

-It integrates with [Ripser](https://ripser.scikit-tda.org/en/latest/) to compute persistence diagrams and can extract topological descriptors for machine learning.
+It integrates with [Ripser](https://ripser.scikit-tda.org/en/latest/) to compute persistence diagrams and can extract topological descriptors that can be used in machine learning.

 **PHuN** can be used to: